Mario-Youchia/Face-Recognition-with-FaceNet/README.md

 | Verification pair accuracy | 96.443% |
 | Verification balanced accuracy | 90.849% |

-### Held-Out Predictions
+### Test Set Predictions

-The classifier correctly identified all 23 images in the held-out test set.
+The classifier correctly identified all 23 images in the test set.

 ![Held-Out Prediction Gallery](assets/test-prediction-gallery.png)

 ### Face Verification

-The verification threshold was selected using training-image pairs and evaluated separately on held-out test pairs.
+The verification threshold was selected using training-image pairs and not chosen manually.

 ![Verification Similarity Distribution](assets/verification-similarity-distribution.png)